Learn Estonian!

 • Frequency-based approach to vocabulary

-• Speakly offers both web and mobile app versions
+• Offers both web and mobile app versions

-• The app can be quite buggy and unstable at times
+• Apps can be quite buggy and unstable

 Courses